 Plus, you'll be left feeling ravenous, making it difficult to control your intake at dinner.
 Skipping meals like lunch can also increase your cravings for unhealthy foods, according to Piedmont Healthcare.

 The fix: Honor your hunger, don't ignore it.
-If you typically skip lunch because of a crazy work schedule, pack a lunch the night before so you're not scrambling to find something to eat come noon.
+If you typically skip lunch because of a hectic work schedule, pack a lunch the night before so you're not scrambling to find something to eat come noon.
 If you skip lunch to lose weight, try eating lunch and see how this makes you feel at dinner.
 You may find it easier to balance your calorie intake by eating throughout the day and avoiding long periods of time without food.

 Mistake 2: Eating Lunch While Distracted

 Ever had lunch while sitting at your desk feverishly responding to emails or reviewing spreadsheets?
 Guilty as charged.
 While you may feel more productive operating this way, multitasking while eating could be impeding your weight-loss efforts.

 A May 2019 study in Physiology & Behavior found that when we're distracted, we eat more.
 The findings showed that we're apt to eat 15 percent more calories when we're reading, working or scrolling through our phone while eating.